jupyterlab/jupyter-ai/docs/source/users/bedrock.md

 As seen above, you may click on `Purchase provisioned throughput` to buy inference units with which to call the custom model's API.
 Enter the model's `arn` in Jupyter AI's Language model user interface to use the provisioned model.

+In summary:
+1. Bedrock Base models: All available models will already be available in the drop down model list.
+The above interface also allows use of base model IDs or ARNs, though this is unnecessary as they are in the dropdown list.
+2. Bedrock Custom models: If you have fine-tuned a Bedrock base model you may use the ARN for this custom model.
+Make sure to enter the correct provider information, such as `amazon`, `anthropic`, `cohere`, `meta`, `mistral` (always in lower case).
+3. Provisioned Models: These are models that run on dedicated endpoints.
+Users can purchase Provisioned Throughput Model Units to get faster throughput.
+These may be base or custom models.
+Enter the ARN for these models in the Model ID field.

 [(Return to Chat Interface page for Bedrock)](index.md#amazon-bedrock-usage)